 Jewish Art and Life Wing in the Israel Museum

-The wing of Jewish art and life of the Israel Museum exhibits in 5 galleries the material culture of various Jewish communities, mostly from the last 2 centuries.
-The exhibit combines both religious and secular artifacts, reflecting the cultural characteristics of each community, both in the diaspora and in Israel.
+Israel Museum‘s Jewish art and life wing exhibits in 5 galleries the material culture of Jewish communities from the last two centuries.
+The exhibit combines religious and secular artifacts, reflecting the Jewish communial cultural characteristics both in the diaspora and in Israel.

-The Israel Museum’s Jewish art and life wing excels in presenting the local influences of the Jewish diaspora yet preserving its Jewish identity and traditions.
-It is a unique anthropological journey through the mindset of the Jewish people in the last generations in the diaspora and in the state of Israel.
+The Israel Museum’s Jewish art and life wing presents the Jewish diaspora’s local influences while preserving its Jewish identity and traditions.
+It is a unique anthropological journey through the mindset of the Jewish people in the last generations in the diaspora and the state of Israel.